michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0073.md

 - adj: relating to cells
 - adj: characterized by or divided into or containing cells or compartments (the smallest organizational or structural unit of an organism or organization)
 ### Family
-cellular: cellularity, cellularly, intercellular, intracellular, multicellular, noncellular, unicellular+;cell: cell-like, cells, cellular;cellularity: hypercellularity, hypocellularity
+- cellular: cellularity, cellularly, intercellular, intracellular, multicellular, noncellular, unicellular+
+- cell: cell-like, cells, cellular
+- cellularity: hypercellularity, hypocellularity
 ### Examples
 - Considering video is a data hoover, cellular carriers will offer heftier plans and incentives to increase our data buckets.
 - There are currently no cellular installations in the park.